That dollar amount results from a 48.7% upturn from $33.8 billion in 2018.

 Below are exports from Bulgaria that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Bulgaria’s goods trail Bulgarian importer spending on foreign products.

-Bulgaria has highly negative net exports and therefore deep international trade deficits for mineral fuels-related goods, notably crude oil, petroleum gas and coal.
+Bulgaria has highly negative net exports and therefore deep international trade deficits for vehicles and mineral fuels-related goods.
+Deficit leaders include cars, tractors and trucks as well as crude oil, petroleum gas and coal.

 Bulgarian Export Companies